RajaSakthiyan/mySAM/README.md

     - Allow methods OPTIONS, GET, POST and DELETE  — <b>Done</b>
     - Allow headers of Content-Type, X-Amz-Date, Authorization and X-Api-Key — <b>Done</b>
     - Allow any origin — <b>Done</b>

 -	Amend the Lambda functions to reference an environment variable for the DynamoDB table name (passed from template.yaml) instead of using a hard-coded name — <b>Done</b>

+> Note: All changes are deployed and tested in AWS

 [ddb-image]: https://docs.aws.amazon.com/images/apigateway/latest/developerguide/images/ddb-crud.png
 [package-url]: https://github.com/RajaSakthiyan/mySAM/tree/main/hello-sam